Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

-An extended Tutte invariant is \emph{well defined} for an alternating dimap $ D $ if every edge-ordering of $ D $ gives an identical derived polynomial, when $ D $ is reduced using these edge-orderings.
-It must be well defined for every alternating dimap in its domain.
+In order for an extended Tutte invariant to exist for an alternating dimap $ D $, every edge-ordering of $ D $ must give an identical derived polynomial, when $ D $ is reduced using these edge-orderings.

-In \cref{sec:characterisations_of_ETI}, we identified restrictions on the parameters that ensure extended Tutte invariants are well defined for all alternating dimaps when the restrictions are satisfied (see Theorem~\ref{thm:Extended_Tutte_Invariant}).
-We now investigate the conditions on an alternating dimap that are required in order to obtain a well defined extended Tutte invariant for it, without any restriction on the parameters.
+In \cref{sec:characterisations_of_ETI}, we identified restrictions on the parameters that ensure extended Tutte invariants exist for all alternating dimaps when the restrictions are satisfied (see Theorem~\ref{thm:Extended_Tutte_Invariant}).
+We now investigate the conditions on an alternating dimap that are required in order to obtain an extended Tutte invariant for it, without any restriction on the parameters.
 The fact that no restriction is imposed on the parameters implies that the variables $ w,x,y,z,a,b,c,d,e,f,g,h,i,j,k,l $ are all independent, and will be treated as indeterminates.

 To formalise this distinction, we need a more specific extended Tutte invariant.
 The \emph{complete} extended Tutte invariant of an alternating dimap takes values in a ring $ \mathbb{E}[w,x,y,z,a,b,c,d,e,f,g,h,i,j,k,l] $, where $ \mathbb{E} $ is a field.
 The ring is considered to be a subset of the field of fractions $ \mathbb{F} \coloneqq \mathbb{E}(w,x,y,z,a,b,c,d,e,f,g,h,i,j,k,l) $ whose numerators and denominators are in $ \mathbb{E}[w,x,y,z,a,b,c,d,e,f,g,h,i,j,k,l] $.